 A word of warning fellow Australians

-I’ll be updating this list as I make new discoveries so do let me know if you know of a great coffee spot in your favourite part of London.
+I update this list regularly as I make new discoveries so do let me know if you know of a great coffee spot in your favourite part of London.

 Pin to save for later

 More posts on getting out and about in London

 If you are hungry check out – Top 5 chain cafes and restaurants in London